-Newark Car Accident Lawyer
+Newark Car Accident Attorney

 A police officer and a 27-year-old woman were both taken to a hospital in Newark with non-life threatening injuries after an accident.
 The Saturday night accident occurred when the officer was responding to a report of a fight.
 At an intersection, he became involved in an accident with a 2014 Toyota Camry driven by the woman.
 The woman required extrication from her vehicle after the accident.